 The installation of the PEMS equipment shall be done in a way to minimise the influence on the vehicle’s emissions or performance or both to the greatest extent possible.
 Care should be exercised to minimise the mass of the installed equipment and potential aerodynamic modifications of the test vehicle.

 During type approval, a validation test in the laboratory shall be performed before running an RDE test according to Annex 6.
-For OVC-HEV the applicable WLTP test shall be conducted in the Charge Sustaining mode.
+For OVC-HEV the applicable WLTP test shall be conducted in Charge Sustaining vehicle operation.

 8.5.
 Lubricating oil, fuel and reagent